Notice of Privacy Practices

 If you receive health care services in a state other than Kansas, different rules may apply regarding restrictions on access to your electronic health information.
 Please communicate directly with your out-of-state health care provider regarding those rules.

 Restrict Disclosure of Your Health Information to Health Plans.
-You have the right to request Sedgwick County not disclose your health information to a health plan if:
+You have the right to request Sedgwick County and Sedgwick County will agree to the request to not disclose your health information to a health plan if:

 - The disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law; and